shannonekj/GVL_bestPractices/grep_lesson/README.rst

 README's, Grep and Finding Things
 ====================================

-This lesson has been adapted from C.Titus Brown's Advanced Beginner/Intermediate Shell and Software Carpentry's Unix Lesson
+*This lesson has been adapted from C.Titus Brown's Advanced Beginner/Intermediate Shell and Software Carpentry's Unix Lesson*
-"""""""""

 Learning goals: